odoo/documentation/crm/optimize/outlook_extension.rst

    installation.

 .. note::
-   The *Odoo for Outlook* add-in is not listed in Outlook yet on Outlook's add-ins list.
+   The *Odoo for Outlook* add-in is not listed yet on Outlook's add-ins list.
 This is why it is currently necessary to install it as a *custom add-in*.

 .. _outlook_extension/connection: